Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-DeviceEnrichment/README.md

 ### Entities - Get Hosts

-Get the list of risky devices as entities from the Incident
+Gets list of risky devices as entities from the incident.

 ### Initialize variable to compose the devices information

-Initialize an array variable to format the license query and used as parameter while calling the search devices with organization API action
+Initializes an array variable to format the license query and used as parameter while calling the search devices with organization API action.

 ### Initialize variable to assign the Organization Id

-Initialize an string variable to assign the Organization Id provided by Client while deploying the playbook and used a parameter while calling the search devices with organization API action.
+Initializes a string variable to assign the Organization Id provided by Client while deploying the playbook and used a parameter while calling the search devices with organization API action.

 ### For each host

-This action will append each host to array variable called Hosts
+This action appends each host to array variable called Hosts.

 ### Join OR to the hosts

-This action will append logical OR operator to collected Hosts
+This action appends logical OR operator to collected Hosts.

 ### Search devices in your organization

-This action call API to search the devices in the organization by taking two parameters such as organization key and query [Query contains names of the devices]
+This action calls the API to search the devices in the organization by taking two parameters such as organization key and query (query contains names of the devices).

 ### Construct HTML table

-This action will construct the HTML table with devices information
+This action constructs the HTML table with devices information.

 ### Add a comment to the incident with the information

-This action will enrich the incident with the constructed HTML table with device information
+This action enriches the incident with the constructed HTML table with device information.